Breakthrough Clinical Trial in Colombia Aims to Cure Alzheimer's Disease And Could Reverse 20 Years of Age on Patients

 On why they decided to conduct its clinical research project outside the United States, Libella's President, Dr. Jeff Mathis, said, "Traditional clinical trials in the U.S. can take years and millions—or even billions—of dollars.
 The research and techniques that have been proven to work are ready now.
 We believe we have the scientist, the technology, the physicians, and the lab partners that are necessary to get this trial done faster —and at a lower cost— in Colombia."

-The clinical trial is prepping to begin in the first quarter of 2018 and will be conducted at MediHelp Services Clinic in beautiful and tourist-friendly Cartagena, Colombia —pending approval from its institutional ethics committee.
-MediHelp has a state of the art facility which has catered known international public figures including sportsmen, celebrities, and politicians.
-Dr. Javier Hernandez, MediHelp’s medical director, will oversee the trial.
+The clinical trial is prepping to begin in the first quarter of 2018 and will be conducted at a leading health institution in beautiful and tourist-friendly Cartagena, Colombia —pending approval from its institutional ethics committee.
+The study synopsis is available (in Spanish) here.

-Colombia’s clinical research regulation is friendly to gene therapy trials.
+Colombia’s clinical research regulation (Resolution 8430 of 1993) is friendly to gene therapy trials.
 The approval of a gene therapy trial at a research center in Colombia takes about 30-45 days from the date of ethics committee submission.
-This positions Colombia as the country with the fastest approval time in Latin America for gene therapy research.
+This positions Colombia as the country with the fastest approval time in Latin America for gene therapy and biotechnology research.

-LATAM Market Access Inc. —a Florida-based clinical research company which mission is to help innovative life science companies conduct clinical research and commercialize their innovations in Colombia— will design the study and will provide trial support services such as regulatory submission, logistical support, project management, statistical analysis, and study monitoring; among others.
+LATAM Market Access Inc. —a Florida-based clinical research company which mission is to help innovative life science companies conduct clinical research and commercialize their innovations in Colombia— will design the study and will provide trial support services (regulatory submission, logistical support, project management, statistical analysis, and study monitoring; among others), and will assist Libella register its gene therapy biotechnology product at Colombia's INVIMA for commercialization.
 More information at www.latammarketaccess.com.